Bella Bixby: Activism

 Bixby has been outspoken on issues within soccer, calling out inconsistent media coverage of the NWSL and the quality of the NWSL's broadcast product.
 In early July 2021, she called for the league to drop the "W" from its name, stating that it was both non-inclusive and that it promoted the misconception that the women's side of the game was abnormal.
 In late-July 2021, she called on Racing Louisville FC to end the light show at Lynn Family Stadium played after Louisville scored, stating that "players reported feeling physically ill.
 I am someone who has sensory integration issues & had to put a towel over my eyes and pray to god I didn't have a meltdown seconds before the 2nd half."

 Bixby took part in the NWSL Players Association's #NoMoreSideHustles campaign for better compensation for women's football players, revealing that she had to have a second job for Uber for a year while playing in the NWSL.
 The NWSL Players Association also named Bixby one of the Thorns' player representatives for 2022.

+Five days prior to Thorns FC's November 14 match against Chicago Red Stars in the 2021 NWSL playoff semifinals, Bixby's father Dean died by suicide.
+Bixby publicly spoke out about the loss in order to raise awareness.

 Personal life

 In December 2018, Bixby married her husband Elliot and began using her married name.
+In January 2024, they announced Bixby was pregnant.

 Bixby is on the autism spectrum.

+While playing, Bixby continues to study toward a master's degree in fish and wildlife administration at Oregon State.